jisselle/Java-Average-Calculator/README.md

 # Java-Average-Calculator
-This program asks the user for three inputs then calculates and prints out the average
+This program asks the user for three inputs then calculates and prints out the average using formatting.